marda-alliance/phase-field-schema/working-examples/data-management.md

 aspects of the problem specification.
 This is a major difference from other use cases.
 The problem specification becomes more important as the problem specification is unlikely to be written up or published in an archived location.
-Also, a reseach group will have vast bramble of archived simuatlions on disk so searching the schema for meaningful results (e.g. results of a similar character based on parameter values or dervied quantity) becomes important.
+Also, a research group will have vast bramble of archived simualations on disk so searching the schema for meaningful results (e.g. results of a similar character based on parameter values or derived quantity) becomes important.

 ## Schema Solutions